prakash-js/write-ups/CrashDump-HTB/CrashDump.md

 After applying the filter, 3 suspicious regions appeared.
 I eliminated ```b1`221a0000``` because its preview bytes started withMZ, which strongly indicates it is a PE executable — not raw shellcode.
 I also eliminated ```b1`23bd0000``` because its size was 0x400000(4MB), which is far too large for shellcode.
 That left ```b1`20870000``` with only 0x1000 (4KB) — the smallest region containing raw bytes with no PE structure, confirming it as the BaseAddress of the injected shellcode.

+## Task 8

+### Provide the C2 server IP address.
+> 101.10.25.4

+**Explaination :**
+To find the C2 server IP, I searched for the string http across the suspicious memory regions using ```s -a b1`20870000 L?8e00000000 "http"```.
+This returned multiple hits, and among them I noticed a non-localhost IP starting with http://101.10.25.
+To retrieve the full IP address, I then searched specifically for that string using ```s -a b1`20870000 L?800000000 "101.10.25"```, which revealed the complete C2 server IP address.